January 10, 2024 •David Blauzvern

 But only earnings attributable to ESOT-owned equity are shielded from applicable income taxes.
 So, if an employee trust holds 49% of an S corp’s equity, individual shareholders are still on the hook for income taxes attributable to remaining 51%.

-Leveraging Multiple ESOP Tax Benefits
+Leveraging Multiple Employee Ownership Tax Benefits

 Companies can close an initial ESOP transaction as a C corp and make an S election later.
 Why would a business do so?

-• Sale value deductions can substantially reduce or eliminate a company’s income tax burden for multiple years post-transaction
+- Sale value deductions can substantially reduce or eliminate a company’s income tax burden for multiple years post-transaction

-• Selling shareholders who can defer and potentially eliminate capital gains taxes on their ESOP sale proceeds (1042 rollover)
+- Selling shareholders who can defer and potentially eliminate capital gains taxes on their ESOP sale proceeds (1042 rollover)

 Intangible goals are often just as important as tax considerations.
-Careful analysis and advice from tax, legal, and ESOP professionals can help guide companies to choose an optimal strategy – one that maximizes cash flow, liquidity, and employee ownership benefits for all stakeholders.
+Careful analysis and advice from tax, legal, and ESOP professionals can help guide companies to choose an optimal strategy—one that maximizes cash flow, liquidity, and employee ownership benefits for all stakeholders.

-A well-versed advisor can also help identify more nuanced ESOP benefits that align with specific businesses.
-These include additional tax incentives for government contractors with cost-plus contracts and strategies for asset-heavy businesses to reduce the impact of depreciation recapture.
+A well-versed advisor can also help identify more nuanced ESOP tax benefits that align with specific businesses.
+These include additional incentives for government contractors with cost-plus contracts and strategies for asset-heavy businesses to reduce the impact of depreciation recapture.

-The more you understand the full spectrum of ESOP benefits – as well as the pros and cons of various transactions – the better positioned you’ll be to maximize the advantages of employee ownership.
+The more you understand the full spectrum of ESOP benefits, as well as the pros and cons of various transactions, the better positioned you’ll be to maximize the advantages of employee ownership.